pybricks/pybricks-micropython/README.md

 Then you will find this repo at `ports/pybricks` in the `micropython` directory that was just cloned.

+By default, this will exclude the large submodules for the Pybricks EV3RT port.
+If you want to download those as well, go to `bricks/ev3rt` and do this:

+    git submodule update --checkout --init --recursive

 We may occasionally rebase the `pybricks/micropython` repository.
 To update to the latest version, run the following commands: